 LA CONVIVENCIA: RESTORATIVE JUSTICE BLOG SERIES AND FORUM July 8, 2019 by Brandi Hebert

-The genesis of this blog series emerged from a course at United Lutheran Seminary on Justice and Judgement.
-Approximately 25 students from across the United States gathered together to explore this subject theologically and within the context of Christian scripture.
-The hypothesis that the students engaged was the question, “Is God nonviolent?”
-This is an important question for a person of faith to answer for oneself if one is to advocate for restorative justice.
 Restorative justice is a question of how one is personally spiritually and communally oriented.
 Richard Rohr, author, teacher and founder of the Center for Action and Contemplation in Arizona, posits, “All great spirituality is what we do with our pain, if we do not transform our pain, we will transmit it to those around us.”
 Pains transformation is key to understanding the genesis of restorative justice.
 Often considered the father of restorative justice, Howard Zehr writes, “Retributive theory believes that pain will vindicate, but in practice that is often counterproductive for both victim and offender.
 Restorative Justice theory on the other hand, argues that what truly vindicates is acknowledgment of the victim’s harms and needs, combined with an active effort to encourage offenders to take responsibility, make right wrongs, and address the causes of their behavior.
 By addressing this need for vindication in a positive way, restorative justice has the potential to affirm both victim and offender and to help them transform their lives.”
 Restorative justice seeks to transform the pain of the victim and address both preemptively and in the aftermath of injustice, the root causes of crime and conflict.
 The United States is collectively in the throes of significant change.
-A key aspect of our post-modern era, are demographic shifts which impacts national dialogue on public policy issues and opportunities for a restorative justice response.
+A key aspect of our post-modern era is demographic shifts which impact national dialogue on public policy issues and present opportunities for a restorative justice response.
 According to Pew Research, by 2055, there will be no single ethnic or racial majority in the U.S. With these demographic changes will come shifts in religious plurality and diversity in communal thinking on restorative justice and its role in society.
 The mission of La Convivencia is to bring diverse persons together for inter-religious civic dialogue and community service.
 We believe that we cannot learn to love our neighbors as ourselves if we do not know our neighbors.
 We believe that consistent, respectful, compassionate engagement sparked by a curiosity and desire for connection with those different from ourselves in points of view can create a more peaceful and resilient community.
-This blog is dedicated to that endeavor.
+This blog is dedicated to that endeavor, however the genesis of this blog series emerged from a course at United Lutheran Seminary on Justice and Judgement.
+Approximately 25 students from across the United States gathered together to explore this subject theologically and within the context of Christian scripture.
+The hypothesis that the students engaged was the question, “Is God nonviolent?”
+This is an important question for a person of faith to answer for oneself if one is to advocate for restorative justice.
 I have designed the blog series to open a more expansive dialogue on restorative justice perspectives on the social and ethical public policy issues of the day.
 While my personal perspective is guided by Christian ethics and viewed through the lens of my own intersectionalities, it is the hope that the framework of each blog will create opportunities for inter-religious dialogue both on the framework itself as well as on the social justice topic.
 It is not my intention through this blog to advance religious proselytization but offer a framework within which to generate respectful, thoughtful dialogue and highlight understandings of Christian scripture for the purposes of inter-religious dialogue.
-GUIDELINES:
+Comments have been restricted on this website.
+For the purposes of this forum, the dialogue will take place on the La Convivencia Facebook page.
+Every week one blog will be posted on the La Convivencia Facebook page starting on Monday morning.
+Please click on the link attached to that post to read the blog and then return to the Facebook post to comment there and begin a conversation.
+Please follow La Convivencia on Facebook in order to participate in this series online.
+Click on the Facebook icon on this website to follow us on social media.
+Please review the forum guidelines below.
+FORUM GUIDELINES:

 Always start from an “I” statement.